john77eipe/NodeJS-Handbook/Readme.md

 What follows is a step by step development experience of someone who started with nodejs and express framework.

-Won't be going into detail of what something is but will be making notes on why something didn't work or why something is done the way it is.
+<u>Won't be going into detail of what something is but will be making notes on why something didn't work or why something is done the way it is.</u>

+After a set of notes or discussion, code is written, tested and committed.
+Links to specific code releases are added.